bossbabyjoobin/fromm-archive/content/index.md

 ![[joobinseoah.png]]

-fromm translations archive for JooBin and SeoAh
+fromm translations archive for JooBin, SeoAh and Kotone

-Best viewed on desktop (or desktop site on mobile) Currently, explorer tab is *not supported* in native mobile view (only for viewing)
+As of 250705, the explorer tab now works on mobile!

 I’ll eventually add all the translations I’ve posted on Twitter when I have time As always, translations may contain inaccuracies ^~^ sorry for typos ~